Table of Contents

 - Oat-Based Crust:

-Use certified gluten-free oats blended with dates and nuts for a firm and flavorful crust. - Nut and Seed Alternatives:
+For a firm and flavorful crust, use certified gluten-free oats blended with dates and nuts. - Nut and Seed Alternatives:

 Vegan-Friendly Alternatives